-As previously mentioned, the dynamics are projected onto a low-dimensional Eulerian reference space, which means that modal advection must be subtracted from the SPH functional form defined by the material derivative.
-For an arbitrary field variable in the consisten $\delta^{+}$-SPH method \cite{sun2019consistent}, the quasi-Lagrangian material derivative is expressed as
+The projection of the particle dynamics onto a low-dimensional Eulerian reference space requires the modal advection to be subtracted from the SPH functional form, as defined by the material derivative.
+For an arbitrary field variable in the consistent $\delta^{+}$-SPH method \cite{sun2019consistent}, the quasi-Lagrangian material derivative is expressed as

-Thereby, to solve the low-dimensional equations in reference space, the advection components of the quasi-Lagrangian material derivative must be subtracted from the SPH equations.
+Therefore, to solve the low-dimensional equations in reference space, the advection components of the quasi-Lagrangian material derivative must be subtracted from the SPH equations.
 In other words,